“Happy and aligned are those who find their home in the breathing. To them belongs the inner kingdom of heaven.” – Jesus from the Aramaic

 Dr. Rubenstein has recently published an article outlining how, surprising as it may seem, the vast majority of us do not know how to breathe correctly.

 How do we move from stress to inner peace?

 Begin by examining our relationship with breath.

-Breath is something we often take for granted, we all breathe every moment; but how we breathe is an important question to ask.
+Breath is something we often take for granted, we all breathe every moment, but how we breathe is an important question to ask.
 Do we breathe consciously using our full capacity?
 Or do we breathe in a shallow, heavy, or breathless manner?
 Take our breathing questionnaire here.

-Breath has enormous impact on our physical, mental, emotional, spiritual bodies and life performance.
+Breath has an enormous impact on our physical, mental, emotional, spiritual bodies and life performance.
 We can view the breath as a metaphor for life; how we breathe determines how we live.
 If our breath is restricted or shallow, we will most likely experience restriction and difficulty to expand in our life.

 “There is one way of breathing that is shameful and constricted, then there is another way: a breath of love that takes you all the way to Infinity.”~ Rumi

 In ancient traditions breath was like a golden vessel, the gateway between the visible and invisible world, bridge between the spiritual and physical, essential for its healing properties, inner peace and life transformation.

 By creating a conscious relationship with breath, we are creating a conscious relationship with the present moment and inner peace.

 Step 1 Observe your breath in any life situation and pay attention to whether it is free or restricted, shallow or deep, slow or fast etc.